Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 • When used as a compound adjective in bullet lists, all numbers are written as digits (e.g. 6-week course, not six-week course).

-• Spell out "percent" in running text (use % in display text).
+• Spell out "percent" in running text.

 • Numeric ranges are separated by an en dash unless preceded by “from” or “between”